kris-chin/.dotfiles/TUTORIAL.md

 we use a program called `feh` to set the background image. we do this via

-`feh --bg-scale [IMAGE DIR]`
+`feh --bg-[BG COMMAND] [IMAGE DIR]` see `man feh` for more info.

-this is set again in i3 config on startup
+this is set again in i3 config on startup to keep the background

+NOTE: do not commit or edit **.fehbg**.
+This file gets auto-written to when the `feh` command is called with a background arg.
+However, for switchable themes, it would make sense to override this.
+But dont actually include a default .fehbg with the dotfiles!

 ## configuring the themes